-From an early age, Tara has loved reading and dreamt of writing books that inspire a love of reading within others.
-She spent eight years at university, completing undergraduate studies in Nursing and postgraduate studies in Midwifery.
+She took the indirect route to writing, first completing undergraduate studies in Nursing and postgraduate studies in Midwifery.
 Her first published piece was a short story, The Joy of Autonomy, included in the anthology With Women.
 Midwives Experiences: from shift work to continuity of care, collated by David Vernon and published in 2007.
-She has been involved in writing and editing online courses for midwives with the Australian College of Midwives and has written several pieces for the Australian Midwifery News.
-As a midwife, Tara has given talks in kindergartens, primary schools and high schools.
+As a writer, she writes and edits online courses for midwives and has written several pieces for the Australian Midwifery News.

 If you wish to be updated with new information hot off the press, join Tara's mailing list.
 You will have the latest information emailed directly to you.

 No. Belair National Park and the Hallett Cove Conservation Park are real world locations in South Australia.
 You can walk through these parks, visit the places described in the books and match the pictures to the location.
 Although these parks contain real world geocaches, the geocaches in the stories are fictional.

 There are two reasons:

 1. I don't want to be a spoiler.
 The hunt for the cache is part of the fun of geocaching.
 I don't want to tell you how to find a carefully hidden cache.
 It would spoil the fun of the search and decrease the level of difficulty of the cache.